Trash & Recycling

 Single Hauler Trash District

 The trash district is located off of Fifth Street and receives trash service through a township-bid single hauler contract.
-The current contract is from 2017 to 2022 with Republic Services and includes weekly trash, recycling, yard waste, and bulk waste collection and a recycling incentive program.
-Republic Services can be contacted at 215-723-0400.
+The current contract will be in effect 1/1/2023 to 12/31/2026 plus 2 option years 2027 and 2028 with Republic Services and includes weekly trash and recycling tote collection, quarterly yard waste bundled or bagged and bagged leaves (no grass clippings), and monthly unlimited bulk waste collection with notice to hauler.
+Republic Services can be contacted at 215-723-0400 or www.RepublicServices.com/account/signup.

 |Republic Services (Single Hauler Trash District)||Waste Management|